This post may contain affiliate links.

-If you love peanut butter then this Peanut Butter Granola will be your new favourite!
-It’s is loaded with 6 grams of protein per serving tastes delicious on its own with some homemade almond milk.
+If you love peanut butter then this Peanut Butter Granola recipe will be your new favourite!
+It’s is loaded with 6 grams of protein per serving tastes better than store bought!
+Enjoy it as a healthy breakfast, snack or topper.

 a bowl of peanut butter granola with milk and a spoon in it